Candles

 Batteries

-Loose batteries rolling around in a drawer and not being able to find one can be a pain!
+Loose batteries rolling around in a drawer and being unable to find one can be a pain!
+Save your candle jar so it’s easily accessible when the kitchen clock’s battery dies.

-Charging leads
+Charging Leads

-With technology being all around us nowadays and everyone in the home having phones, laptops or an iPad, the leads are endless.
+With technology being all around us nowadays and everyone in the home having phones, laptops or iPads, the possibilities are endless.
+They all look the same and are, more often than not, tangled up.

+As a hairdresser, I use these leads in my kitchen and to charge cordless clippers.
 Unless you have every lead positioned in a socket so that they are to hand, they can become a tangled mess if they’re sitting inside the kitchen drawer.
+Gather them separately, wrap an elastic band around them, and pop them inside a deep candle tin or jar.
+Now you have all your leads neat and untangled.

-Recycle your jar for a friend or family members birthday or a Christmas present and pop a tea light candle inside for the perfect gift.
+Recycle your jar for a friend’s or family member’s birthday or a Christmas present, and pop a tea light candle inside for the perfect gift.
+It is a great way to give something unique without spending a fortune.

 Conclusion